Voinduha/Expload_4_Developers_Allure_TestOps/readme.md

 - [X] :orange: Console Log Should Not Have any Errors
 - [X] :strawberry: Header should have Text "SDK COMPONENTS"
 - [X] :watermelon: Page should change language EN/RU
-- [X] :grapes: Download readme file from GitHub and search for the desired text in it
+- [X] :grapes: Download read.me file from GitHub and search for the desired text in it

 ## Screenshots